veeps/tweet_analysis/README.md

 ### Data Cleaning

-Regex data cleaning module for tweets can be seen [here](./src/scraper/tweet_scraper.py).
+Regex data cleaning module for tweets can be seen [here](./src/scraper/words.py).
 I used regular expressions to remove special characters, numeric characters, html, and url's.

 ### Exploring the Data

-The data exploratory work was done mostly in python [here](./code/002_EDA.ipynb).
+The data exploratory work was done in Python [here](./code/002_EDA.ipynb).

-I first wanted to explore the bigrams in each subreddit.
+I first wanted to explore the most commmon bigrams before and after 2020.
 This was an iterative process:

 1. Look at the most common words in my dataset
 2. Determine which ones should be considered as stop words